You know what QR Codes are and how to create a QR Code. You just need a QR Code generator to get the job done.

 b.
 To authenticate documents

 With image editing softwares such as Photoshop, document counterfeiting is easily possible.
-This is major issue in areas such as education (fake degrees), insurance (fake auto policies), and offices (fake IDs).
+This is a major issue in areas such as education (fake degrees), insurance (fake auto policies), and offices (fake IDs).

 To curb this issue, it is now mandatory in countries such as India to have a QR Code on every auto insurance policy